How To Visit The Louvre For The First Time

 • Richelieu – In this wing, you can see paintings from Northern Europe, Napoleon’s III apartments, Iraq and Mesopotamia Antiquities (Code of Hammurabi is popular) and additional decorative arts from Europe.

-• Richelieu – This wing contains the oldest artifacts in the Louvre including Egyptian Antiquities, the Medieval Louvre as well as Iran, Levant and Arabia Antiquities.
+• Sully – This wing contains the oldest artifacts in the Louvre including Egyptian Antiquities, the Medieval Louvre as well as Iran, Levant and Arabia Antiquities.
 The Venus de Milo is also located here.

 Travel Tip: We entered through the Denon Wing and it was quite busy so we had to wait in another short 10 minute line.
 Less visitors begin at the Richelieu or Sully Wing so they often have smaller crowds.